 The College of Education works with the University's Research and Sponsored Programs, Grants Accounting, and Research Ethics and Compliance Offices to encourage and support research and grant submissions by its faculty, staff, and students.
 The current Illinois State University research mission, vision, and goals are outlined in the Strategic Plan for Research, Scholarship and Creative Expression.

-Urban Teacher Pipeline is again offering the opportunity for faculty to redesign ISU course to prepare our students to teach in urban settings.
-Stipends are being offered for this opportunity that will take place summer 2016.
-Applications are due by April 11.
+The National Center for Urban Education (NCUE) is again offering the opportunity to better prepare our students to teach in urban school settings.
+Stipends are being offered for this course redesign process that will take place summer 2019.
+Applications are due by 4:00PM March 19, 2019.
+Please email April Mustian (NCUE faculty development liaison) at email@example.com if you have any questions.

 In order to conduct research in the Unit 5 School District, please complete the Request for Research Form and send to Associate Dean Barb Meyer.
 She will review and notify the applicant when it is sent to the Unit 5 office for review and of potential approval.